| | Dr. Jan Bystrom, Diagnostic Pathologist, Alberta Veterinary Surveillance Network, Food Safety Division, Alberta Agriculture and Rural Development

 Clinical Signs of Bluetongue

-- In cattle, usually clinically unapparent but some strains may affect cattle.
+- In cattle, usually clinically inapparent but some serotypes may affect cattle severely.

-- In sheep, usually an acute disease with fever; death may occur in up to 70% of cases.
-Clinically unapparent infection is possible in sheep also.
+- In sheep, usually an acute disease with high fever; death may occur in up to 70% of cases.
+Clinically inapparent infection is possible in sheep also.

 - Excessive salivation and nasal discharge; can be bloody.

-- Swelling of the lips, tongue, and lower jaw.
+- Swelling of the lips, tongue and tissues in the jaw area.

 - Ulceration of the buccal cavity, tongue and dental pad.